SamuelHerrera/offer-routing-system/README.md

 ## Integration tests

-- a happy path flow from start to calling partner x API
+- a happy path flow from start to calling dealer x API
 - a duplicate lead flow
 - a non duplicate lead flow but with an alias
 - a API limit reached flow
-- Per partner custom implementation test for duplicate leads
+- Per dealer custom implementation test for duplicate leads